UnscriptedVN/candella/docs/07-roland-boot.md

 The Roland Boot Manager comes with a few loading screens by default:

 - `RolandGraphicalLoader`: A graphical loader with the game's window icon, if the file is present.
 Otherwise, the Candella logo is displayed.
+- `RolandGraphicalLogomarkLoader`: A graphical loader that displays the Candella logomark.
+- `RolandTextLoader`: A text-based loader that displays the contents of the Candella log file.

 ### Creating a custom loading screen